jesusfc/spb3-java17-webflux-service-3/README.md

 # spb3-java17-WebFlux-Service-3
-Service 3 within a Microservices Architecture, implemented using WebFlux.
+#### Within our microservices architecture, Service 3 is implemented using WebFlux, which enables non-blocking and high-performance communication.